Last updated~ 18 Dec, 09:39 am IST

 What is SIP?

-A Systematic Investment Plan (SIP) is a popular investment strategy in India that allows investors to invest a fixed amount of money at regular intervals (weekly, monthly, or quarterly) in ULIPs, mutual fund schemes, stocks etc. This is a disciplined way to invest and helps in building financial discipline.
+A Systematic Investment Plan (SIP) is a popular investment strategy in India that allows investors to invest a fixed amount of money at regular intervals (weekly, monthly, or quarterly) in ULIPs, mutual fund schemes, stocks etc. This is a disciplined way to invest and helps build financial discipline.
 It also helps benefit from rupee cost averaging and the power of compounding.

 • Insurance Companies